To spike or not to spike: the whims of the Wonham filter in the strong noise regime: Statement of the problem and Main Theorem

 For the rest of the paper, since we only need to establish convergences in law, for the Hausdorff topology, it is more convenient to prove almost sure convergence for any coupling of the Wiener process $B = B^\gamma$ in Eq. \eqref{eq:observation}.
 Equivalently, we can choose a coupling of $W = W^\gamma$, which we take as the Dambis-Dubins-Schwarz coupling of \cite{bernardin2018spiking}.
-In that setting, we know that $\lim_{\gamma \rightarrow \infty} \pi^\gamma = \X$.
+In that setting, we know that $\lim_{\gamma \rightarrow \infty} \pi^\gamma = \X$ almost surely, for the Hausdorff topology.